How to password protect your PDF for free

 Password protect PDF files in just a few clicks

-Use the online PDF password protection tool from Adobe Acrobat to keep your files secure.
-Simply add a password to your PDF to restrict access.
+Use the free online PDF password protection tool from Adobe Acrobat to keep your files secure.
+Simply click ‘Add a Password’ to encrypt your PDF and restrict access to only those you authorize.

 Protect sensitive content in your PDF

 Handling personally identifiable information like dates of birth or addresses?
-Password protect your PDF using our online tools to ensure only those you authorise can access the document.
+Password protect your PDF using our free online tools to ensure only those you authorise can access the document.
+This is crucial if you want to ensure you’re compliant with GDPR guidelines.

 Restrict unauthorised people from accessing your PDF file

 Want to make sure your files are locked down to unauthorised viewers?
-Use Adobe Acrobat online tools for password protection to keep prying eyes locked out.
-Only those you have provided with the password can access your PDF file.
+Use our free Adobe Acrobat online tools to password protect your PDF and keep prying eyes locked out.
+Only those you’ve permitted can access your PDF file.

 Create a strong password for your PDF

 Passwords should be strong and secure – otherwise what's the point?
-Create a password using Adobe Acrobat online tools and we'll use established password standards to tell you whether it's up to standard.
+Create a password to protect a PDF for free using Adobe Acrobat online tools and we'll use established standards to tell you whether it's up to scratch.

 No need to install any software